 Eventually I decide to put on my big girl pants and initially begin to edge my way towards an iron fence – although relatively flimsy it gives a sense of a barrier between me and the cliff edge.
 After looking at the views through the fencing I move around the perimeter getting closer to the edge just enough to have my photo taken to show “I was here”.
 Am I smiling or grimacing?
 It’s hard to tell!
 I wish I could shake this condition off – vertigo really is an annoyance when you want to travel and see the sights.

 Walking back down to the funicular is a bit more hair raising than walking up.
 I have to cling onto the railings for dear life!
-Once back down on terra firma we grab a cup of tea in a nearby cafe and then take a slow amble to the National Gardens.
-We have been here several times before and know that we are guaranteed some shade and tranquility in this beautiful oasis in the heart of the city.
+Once back down on terra firma we grab a cup of tea in a nearby café and then take a slow amble to the National Gardens.
+We have been here several times before and know that we are guaranteed some shade and tranquillity in this beautiful oasis in the heart of the city.

 We now head back towards Syntagma Square just in time to see the changing of the guards – a beautiful ceremony that I never tire of watching.